Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 To enable your application to use the data control functionality:

-1. To use the [Tizen.Applications.DataControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace, the consumer has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Applications.DataControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace, the consumer has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/datasharing</privilege>
        <privilege>http://tizen.org/privilege/appmanager.launch</privilege>